 EU countries, lawmakers agree deal on class action lawsuits

-European Union countries and lawmakers struck a deal late on Monday to pave the way for Europeans to team up and sue companies for defective products but with built-in safeguards to guard against the excesses of U.S. class action lawsuits.

-BRUSSELS: European Union countries and lawmakers struck a deal late on Monday to pave the way for Europeans to team up and sue companies for defective products but with built-in safeguards to guard against the excesses of U.S. class action lawsuits.
+BRUSSELS: European Union countries and lawmakers struck a deal late on Monday (Jun 22) to pave the way for Europeans to team up and sue companies for defective products but with built-in safeguards to guard against the excesses of US class action lawsuits.

 The move to boost consumers' rights gained pace following Volkswagen's diesel cheating scandal which has led to thousands of regulatory investigations and lawsuits.